-- personnel costs, including salaries, benefits, stock-based compensation and travel expenses, for employees engaged in research and development functions; - expenses incurred under agreements with contract research organizations, or CROs, and sites that conduct our non-clinical studies and clinical trials; - expenses associated with manufacturing materials for use in non-clinical studies and clinical trials and developing external manufacturing capabilities; - costs of outside consultants engaged in research and development activities, including their fees and travel expenses; - other expenses related to our non-clinical studies and clinical trials and expenses related to our regulatory activities, including the rolling NDA submission for zuranolone in MDD which we expect to complete in the second half of 2022 and the planned submission of an associated NDA filing in PPD anticipated to occur in early 2023, pending the completion of and results from the SKYLARK Study as well as preparation for a potential FDA Advisory Committee meeting in connection with such planned filings;
+- personnel costs, including salaries, benefits, stock-based compensation and travel expenses, for employees engaged in research and development functions; - expenses incurred under agreements with contract research organizations, or CROs, and sites that conduct our non-clinical studies and clinical trials;

-- payments made under our third-party license agreements; and - a portion of our information technology, facilities and other related expenses, including rent, depreciation, maintenance of facilities, insurance and supplies.
+- expenses associated with manufacturing materials for use in non-clinical studies and clinical trials and developing external manufacturing capabilities; - costs of outside consultants engaged in research and development activities, including their fees and travel expenses; - other expenses related to our non-clinical studies and clinical trials and expenses related to our regulatory activities, including the rolling NDA submission for zuranolone for the treatment of MDD and PPD which we expect to complete in the second half of 2022, as well as preparation for a potential FDA Advisory Committee meeting in connection with such planned filing; - payments made under our third-party license agreements; and - a portion of our information technology, facilities and other related expenses, including rent, depreciation, maintenance of facilities, insurance and supplies.

 We consider the collaborative activities associated with the co-development, co-commercialization, and co-manufacturing of SAGE-217 products and SAGE-324 products in the U.S. to be separate units of account within the scope of Topic 808 as we and Biogen are both active participants in the development and commercialization activities and are exposed to significant risks and rewards that are dependent on the development and commercial success of the activities in the arrangement.
-Payments to or reimbursements from Biogen related to the co-development and co-manufacturing activities are accounted for as an increase to or reduction of research and development expense.
-During the three months ended March 31, 2022 and 2021, we recorded net reimbursement of \$18.5 million and \$22.1 million, respectively, from Biogen that was deducted from our research and development expenses because we incurred a greater amount of these expenses than Biogen.
+Payments to or reimbursements from Biogen related to the codevelopment and co-manufacturing activities are accounted for as an increase to or reduction of research and development expense.
+During the three and six months ended June 30, 2022, we recorded net reimbursement of \$21.0 million and \$39.5 million, respectively; and during the three and six months ended June 30, 2021, we recorded net reimbursement of \$20.1 million and \$42.2 million, respectively, from Biogen that was deducted from our research and development expenses because we incurred a greater amount of these expenses than Biogen.